barbarer/py4e-int/_sources/tuples/tuplesareimmutable.rst

    :answer_b: t[3]
    :answer_c: t[4]
    :correct: b
-   :feedback_a: Try again!
+   :feedback_a: Incorrect!
+The bracket operator takes the index of a value as its parameter, not the value itself.
+Try again.
    :feedback_b: Correct!
 The index 3 grabs the fourth item in tuple t.
-   :feedback_c: Try again!
+   :feedback_c: Incorrect!
+Remember, indices start at 0, not 1.
+Try again.

    Which line of code correctly grabs the fourth element of tuple t?